Cirkit Designer Logo

 1. The board is not recognized by the computer:

-• Ensure the USB cable is properly connected and is a data cable (not a charge-only cable).
+• Ensure the USB cable is functional and supports data transfer (not just charging).

-• Verify that "Arduino Leonardo" is selected as the board type in the Arduino IDE.
+• Double-check that "Arduino Leonardo" is selected as the board type in the Arduino IDE.

-• Check the input voltage to ensure it is within the 5.5V–36V range.
+• Verify that the input voltage is within the specified range (5.5V to 36V).

 FAQs

-Q: Can the A-Star 32U4 Mini SV be powered solely via USB?
+Q: Can the A-Star 32U4 Mini SV be powered via USB?

-A: Yes, the board can be powered through the USB port, which provides 5V to the microcontroller.
+A: Yes, the board can be powered via USB, which provides 5V directly to the microcontroller.

 Q: What is the maximum current output of the 5V pin?

-A: The 5V pin can supply up to 1A, depending on the input voltage and the power dissipation of the onboard regulator.
+A: The 5V pin can supply up to 1A, depending on the input voltage and heat dissipation.